w3c/wai-course-list/content/index.md

 github:
   repository: w3c/wai-course-list
   path: content/index.md    # Add the language shortcode to the middle of the filename, for example: content/index.fr.md
-permalink: /link/to/page/   # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr
+permalink: /link/to/page/@@   # Add the language shortcode to the end, with no slash at end, for example: /link/to/page/fr

 # NEW: 3 navigation lines below are only needed for multi-page resources where you have previous and next at the bottom.
 If so, un-comment them; otherwise delete these lines.
 # navigation:
-  # previous: /path/to/previous/file/
+  # previous: /path/to/previous/file/@@
-  # next: /path/to/next/file/
+  # next: /path/to/next/file/@@
-# @@SLH To Do: figure out if need to add lang here, too, and if this replaces "order" from older resources?

-ref: /link/to/page/   # Translators, do not change this
+ref: /link/to/page/@@   # Translators, do not change this
 changelog: /@@/changelog/
 acknowledgements: /@@/acknowledgements/  # NEW: delete if don"t have a separate acknowledgements page.
 And delete it in the footer below.
 license: creative-commons   # NEW: delete if not creative-commons

 description:  # NEW: add a 150ish-character-description for social media   # translate the description
-image: /content-images/wai-@@repo/social.png  # NEW: image for social media
+# image: /content-images/wai-course-list/social.png  # NEW: image for social media
-feedbackmail: wai@w3.org  # NEW: delete this line if it’s an EOWG resource (the default is wai-eo-editors@w3.org)

-# NEW: Footer below has several options, and not all will be relevant for specific pages.
-(Ask Shawn if questions.)

 # In the footer below:
 # Do not translate or change CHANGELOG or ACKNOWLEDGEMENTS.